MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it MUST NOT fall back to non-SVCB connection establishment if the SVCB response fails to validate.

+If the client is unable to complete SVCB resolution due to its chain length limit, the client SHOULD fall back to non-SVCB connection, as if the origin's SVCB record did not exist.

 ## Clients using a Proxy